 Morning star candlesticks are a type of charting system that uses three lines to represent price action in an attempt to predict future movement.
 They are often used for technical analysis, which is the study of market trends and patterns.

-Morning star pattern holds an important place in technical analysis.
-It forms after a continuous downtrend in the stock prices.
+Morning star pattern forms after a continuous downtrend in the stock prices.
 It is a reversal pattern indicating the reversal in ongoing bearish trend.
 It is a bullish candlestick pattern.

-Morning star is a term which indicates light after darkness.
+The term Morning star indicates light after darkness.
 After the ‘darkness’ of price fall ends, there is light, means prices are likely to rise in coming days.
 The name of this pattern is inspired from the planet Mercury in our solar system.
 Mercury is known as a morning star.

 Formation of Morning Star Pattern

-Morning star pattern forms after a significant price fall.
-It is a three candlestick pattern.
+Morning star candlestick pattern forms after a significant price fall.
+It is a three-candlestick pattern.
 You would need to see the fourth green candlestick of follow up buying as a confirmation signal of expected stock price rise.